adityasharma7/js-roadmap/README.md

 - [ ] URL objects

 Task: -
-- [ ] Change image on runtime when it is not available on the specified path while loading the page.
+1. Change image on runtime when it is not available on the specified path while loading the page.

-Module 9:                                                                                             Expected: 8 hours
+### JS Module 9:
 - [ ] Date and time
 - [ ] Object to primitive conversion
 - [ ] Scheduling: setTimeout and setInterval